Job summary 1

 Job summary 7

-Under general supervision, the Administrative Secretary performs a variety of administrative and office support activities which require independent judgment in support of the operation of a sizable unit or department.
+Under general supervision, the Administrative Secretary performs a variety of administrative and office support activities that require independent judgment in support of the operation of a sizable unit or department.
 Performs related duties as required.

 Duties & Responsibilities 7